 What are the benefits of hosting a webinar?

 One of the biggest benefits of hosting a webinar is that it is easier for your target audience to attend as it is not located at a physical venue.
-Attendees will be able to attend webinars from their home, a cafe or a library, and they don't even have to be in the same country as the host!
+Attendees will be able to attend webinars from their homes, a cafe, or a library, and they don't even have to be in the same country as the host!

 This results in another benefit: a wider reach.
 Your target audiences are no longer limited or bounded by geographical locations as people from the other side of the world will still be able to attend your webinar.